gvellut/jncep/README.md

-                          shoud be output in separate EPUBs -i, --images            Flag to indicate that the images of the novel should be extracted into the output folder --help                  Show this message and exit.
+                          shoud be output in separate EPUBs -i, --images            Flag to indicate that the images of the novel should be extracted into the output folder -n, --no-replace        Flag to indicate that some unicode characters unlikely to be in an EPUB reader font should NOT be replaced and instead kept as is --help                  Show this message and exit.
 ```